th3r00t/pyShelf/README.md

 ## Installation Example
 <a href="https://asciinema.org/a/M739CljirFAf9nzeNyNO0113a" target="_blank"><img src="https://asciinema.org/a/M739CljirFAf9nzeNyNO0113a.svg" /></a>
-* In addition to the above steps you must now also make the requisite changes in config.json to reflect the connection to your postgresql server
 <img src="https://raw.githubusercontent.com/th3r00t/pyShelf/development/src/interface/static/img/pyShelf_frontend_0_1_0.png" alt="Server Frontend" align="center" />

 ## Further Installation & Support Information